egedursun/bimod-lab/README.md

   - [X] Implement the document chunk embedder.
   - [X] Try and test with the admin panel.
   - [X] Deleting the items from weaviate whenever the knowledge base or docs are deleted.
-  - [ ] Convert the LLM temperature etc. fields to slider bar.
+  - [X] Convert the LLM temperature etc. fields to slider bar.
-  - [ ] Create the interface for file upload (? how in admin panel, file path ?)
+  - [X] Create the interface for file upload
-  - [ ] Implement the pages & views for the document uploading.
+  - [X] Implement the pages & views for the document uploading.
-  - [ ] Try in the front end to upload the documents, test the Weaviate embeddings.
+  - [X] Try in the front end to upload the documents, test the Weaviate embeddings.
-  - [ ] Create the search interfaces / execution interface for the embeddings.
+  - [ ] Create the search interfaces / execution interface for the embeddings & design the strategy for retrieval.
-  - [ ] Decide the flexibility of the searches (only defined hybrid queries, or custom queries allowed?)
   - [ ] Apply generative search for lookups.
   - [ ] Implement the prompts for the knowledge base implementation.
   - [ ] Integrate the prompts to the chat.